amesmoudi/tp_spark/README.md

 hdfs dfs -ls data/extract_Q4 //to get names of generated files

-hdfs dfs -cat data/extract_Q4/"gotten name form previous command" //to see the result in file
+hdfs dfs -cat data/extract_Q4/"name form previous command" //to see the result in file

 # Question 5